bashhack/sesh/docs/ARCHITECTURE.md

 **Implementation**: Keychain entries are scoped per-provider, secrets flow through stdin pipes, and memory is zeroed after use.
 This provides:
 - Secrets never touch the filesystem or command arguments
 - Each provider manages its own secret storage namespace
-- Memory exposure windows are minimized
+- Memory exposure duration is minimized
-- Attack surface is reduced to essential operations
+- Attack surface is minimized to essential operations only

 ### 3. Terminal-Based Workflow
 **Principle**: Terminal users shouldn't need to context-switch to graphical tools.